the1lab/1lab/src/Cat/Displayed/Univalence.lagda.md

 ```

 We first tackle the case where $f : A \cong B$ is vertical, i.e. $A$ and
-$B$ are in the same fibre category.
-But then, observe that our displayed
+$B$ are in the same [[fibre category]].
+But then, observe that our
-univalence condition, when applied to the identity morphism, gives us
+displayed univalence condition, when applied to the identity morphism,
-exactly an identification $p : A \equiv B$ s.t. over $p$, $f$ looks like
+gives us exactly an identification $p : A \equiv B$ s.t. over $p$, $f$
-the identity (vertical) isomorphism.
+looks like the identity (vertical) isomorphism.

 ```agda
     contract-vertical-iso